 WHO’S YOUR CONSERVATION CHAMPION?

-Vote for your favourite in our David Shepherd Conservation Award
+Voting in our David Shepherd Conservation Award is now CLOSED!

 The ‘David Shepherd Conservation Award’ was launched last year in memory of our Founder, David, to commend remarkable contributions to conservation.
 This year we’re celebrating ‘Conservation Champions’ around the world!

 Our finalists are just a few of the incredible, unsung conservation champions working at David Shepherd Wildlife Foundation (DSWF) funded projects.
-They’ve been nominated by their project, shortlisted by our panel of independent judges, and now we need your help choosing this year’s winner!
+They were nominated by their project, shortlisted by our panel of independent judges and then you voted and helped us choose the winner!

 The ‘Conservation Champion’ prize is kindly supported by Helen Clifford in memory of her father who loved David’s work and was passionate about wildlife.